If you have ever had to deal with fleas, you perhaps already know how annoying they can be to both humans and animals alike.

 The best way to be flea-free is to take a multifaceted approach.
 Treat your animals externally using a flea medication with fipronil or imidacloprid.

-You can also use an oral drug that contains lufenuron as they kill all fleas that bite pets who have taken it.
+You can also use an oral drug that contains lufenuron, as it kills all fleas that bite pets who have taken it.
 Do not wash your pet’s bedding with cold water.
-Opt for hot, soapy water as regularly as possible to kill larvae and pupae.
+Opt for hot, soapy water regularly to kill larvae and pupae.

 Of course, if your pet shares your bed, you must also wash your bedding thoroughly.
 Wash or vacuum floor areas, carpeting, rugs, and furniture.
 Ground ET rid of the vacuum cleaner bag immediately after cleaning.
 Steam-clean your floors, drapes, furniture, and upholstery.